 The Message of Q: Overvaluation

-Based on the latest Z.1 data, the Q Ratio at the end of the fourth quarter of 2013 was 1.07. two months later, at the end of February, the broad market was up about 1.3%.
-My latest estimate would put the ratio about 59% above its arithmetic mean and 71% above its geometric mean.
+Based on the latest Z.1 data, the Q Ratio at the end of the first quarter of 2014 was 1.11. three months later, at the end of June, the broad market was up about 3.7%.
+My latest estimate would put the ratio about 70% above its arithmetic mean and 83% above its geometric mean.
 Of course periods of over- and under-valuation can last for many years at a time, so the Q Ratio is not a useful indicator for short-term investment timelines.
 This metric is more appropriate for formulating expectations for long-term market performance.
 As we can see in the next chart, the current level is close to the vicinity of market tops, with Tech Bubble peak as an extreme outlier.

 For a quick look at the two components of the Q Ratio calculation, market value and replacement cost, here is an overlay of the two since the inception of quarterly Z.1 updates in 1952.
 There is an obvious similarity between market value and a broad market index, such as the S&P 500 or VTI.
 Price is the more volatile of the two, but this component can be easily extrapolated for the months following the latest Fed data.
 Unfortunately the less volatile replacement cost is not readily estimated from coincident indicators.